Optimize hospital patient flow in an emergency department.

 Learn from our distinguished faculty at the forefront of information and communication technology, online marketing strategy and management philosophy.

-Thomas Lee is an Associate Adjunct Professor and Research Scientist in the Haas Operations and Information Technology Management Group at the Haas...Read More
+Thomas Lee is an Associate Adjunct Professor and Research Scientist in the Haas Operations and Information Technology Management Group at the Haas School of Business.
+He teaches and conducts research on information and communication technologies to support innovation and new product development.
+Specifically, he develops and applies text and data mining methods for processing user-generated content...
+More info

 Zsolt Katona holds a Ph.D. in computer science from the Eotvos University in his native Hungary and a Ph.D. in marketing from INSEAD France.
-He is an Assistant Professor of Marketing and the Cheryl...Read More
+He is an Assistant Professor of Marketing and the Cheryl and Christian Valentine Associate Professor at the Haas School of Business, University of California, Berkeley.
+He is an expert in online marketing strategy and social media.
+Zsolt’s research focuses on online marketing strategy...
+More info

 Get recognized!
 Upon successful completion of the program, UC Berkeley Executive Education grants a verified digital certificate of completion to participants.
-This program is graded as a pass or fail; participants must receive 80% to pass and obtain the certificate of completion.Earn Certificate
+This program is graded as a pass or fail; participants must receive 80% to pass and obtain the certificate of completion.Preview Program For Free

 Note: After successful completion of the program, your verified digital certificate will be emailed to you in the name you used when registering for the program.
 All certificate images are for illustrative purposes only and may be subject to change at the discretion of UC Berkeley Executive Education.